pa-volpin/pa-volpin/README.md

 # I'm Paulo Afonso.
 Welcome to my portfolio! :octocat:
-#### *a Software Development Student*
+#### *I'm a Software Development Student at Trybe becoming a Full-stack*
 :dart: ***Open to part-time job opportunities***

+##### WHAT YOU WILL FIND

+- Personal projects
+- Curiosities about me
+- Developer skills
-This repository contains all my personal projects and learning activities from [TRYBE](https://www.betrybe.com/) (an one year course to become a full-stack dev) since I had been started my path to become a focused web developer.
-Also, you can follow my weekly progress on the full-stack formation at TRYBE section below which details all modules of the program (ps: currently I'm working on the Front-end module).
+- Learning activities from <a href="https://www.betrybe.com/" target="_blank">TRYBE</a>'s' course

+***PS:*** At TRYBE section you can follow my weekly progress on the full-stack formation.
+Click on sections to see the modules!
+Currently I'm working on the Back-end module.
- Following on the sequence, there are some curiosities about me, a simple section that lists skills most focused by me daily and a section with others skills that I had already worked with or I keep using in a lower frequency.

 ##### A LITTLE ABOUT ME